 Those looking forward to the opening of the Student Center don’t have to wait much longer!
 The Center, complete with its various student-oriented facilities, is slated to be complete late October to early November.
 The Science Education Center is scheduled to open for classes as of the spring 2016 semester.

-Further communication on these buildings will be sent throughout the fall semester to students via their school e-mail accounts.
+Further communication on these buildings will be sent throughout the fall semester to students via their school email accounts.

 Photo caption:

-Metro’s parking ramp is scheduled to be completed late July or early August.
+Metro’s parking ramp is scheduled to be complete by late July or early August.

 Photo credit: Kevin Miller